See what mortgage you qualify for

 Do a few simple home improvements – paint touch-ups, plumbing repairs or tightening door hinges.
 If you’ve got the time and the money to tackle bigger projects, renovations like landscaping and kitchen and bathroom remodeling typically add the most value to properties.

 Give your house a deep clean on the inside – but don’t forget the outside.
-Trim overgrown grass, pull out any weeds or rake up the leaves in your backyard.
+Mow overgrown grass, pull out any weeds or rake up the leaves in your backyard.
 And as you’re working your way through the inside of the house, go ahead and flip on the light switches and check that all your appliances are working.

-What Happens After an Appraisal?
+What Happens After a Refinance Appraisal?

 Once the appraisal is completed, the appraiser will draft a report and send it to your lender.
 The appraisal report should include: